 The Clarity Paradox

 It’s important to keep in mind, however, that there is no permanence to one’s status as a master craftsman.
-Disciplined lawyers who establish narrow practices are at risk of becoming victims of their own success, and slipping back into the generalist trap.
+Disciplined lawyers with strong personal brands who establish narrow practices are at risk of becoming victims of their own success, and slipping back into the generalist trap.
 In his excellent book, Essentialism (which contains innumerable invaluable lessons for lawyers), Greg McKeown discusses the danger of “the clarity paradox,” which he explains has four phases:

 Phase 1: When we really have clarity of purpose, it leads to success.